adwitiyashukla/ARBITER/README.md

 The judge is a language model and it can be wrong in either direction.
 What I can claim is that it is independent and has to point at specific evidence, not that it is right.

-## Things I got wrong

-Three are worth writing up.

-### The judge could read the actor's conclusion

-The whole thing falls apart if the actor's opinion leaks into the judge's prompt, so I wrote a test for it in `tests/test_judge_isolation.py`.
-It checks two things: that the function which builds the judge's payload has no parameter that could even carry the actor's verdict, and that a sentinel string from the actor never shows up in the rendered text.

-It failed the first time I ran it.
-The actor ends its run with a `finish` action, and that action carries its verdict and its written reason as arguments, and I was passing the whole action log to the judge.
-So the judge could read the actor's conclusion in the action list.
-The core claim of the project had a hole in it about an hour after I wrote the core of the project. `finish` is now stripped from everything the judge sees, and the test is in CI so it stays that way.

-### My jank detector called every instant update a bug

-My first version of the visual oracle only asked whether the pixel change was concentrated in a couple of frames.
-That is true of a janky animation, and it is also true of a button that just swaps some text, because a single instant update puts 100 percent of the change into one frame.
-So the oracle fired on almost every action and the signal was worthless.

-The fix was to separate the two cases explicitly.
-One frame moving is an instant change and is not reported.
-Two or more frames moving with the change concentrated in the busiest two, and with most frame pairs sitting still, is a stepped animation. `test_visual_oracle.py` now pins all three cases down, including the one asserting that a smooth slide is not flagged, because a jank detector that cries wolf on every update is worse than not having one.

-### The report page was broken for everyone except me

-My published report renders 20 screenshots of the evidence each verdict was based on, and locally it looked perfect.
-It was broken on GitHub Pages for two weeks and I did not notice.

-The cause was one missing character in `.gitignore`.
-I had written `evidence/` to keep the large local run output out of the repository.
-Git matches a pattern like that at any depth, so it also silently excluded `docs/evidence/`, which is the small published subset the report actually points at.
-The images were never committed.
-Everything looked right on my machine because the files were sitting there on disk.

-I only caught it by comparing what the report references against what `git ls-files` actually tracks, rather than by opening the page.
-The pattern is now anchored as `/evidence/`, and the lesson I took is that checking the artifact you published is a different job from checking the artifact you built.

 ## Running it

 ```bash